metova/swift-style-guide/README.md

 *Rationale: By using the `@noescape` attribute on closure arguments, you prevent explicit `self` from being required.*

----

 ## Closures

-When calling a method with a single closure as the last argument, leave it outside the parenthesis.
+#####When calling a method with a single closure as the last argument, leave it outside the parenthesis.

-**Preferred:**
+*Preferred:*

 ```swift
 UIView.animateWithDuration(animationDuration) {